Effective: September 14, 2017

 - host various projects pursuing the development of Open Technology and other technical assets, materials and processes (each such project, which itself may include any number of projects, a “Project”);

 - provide enablement and support to Projects to assist their development activities; and

-- undertake such other lawful activity as permitted by law and as consistent with the mission, purpose and tax status of LFP, Inc., a Delaware non-profit non-stock corporation and the sole member of LF Projects.
+- undertake such other lawful activity as permitted by law and as consistent with the mission, purpose and tax status of Joint Development Foundation., a Washington non-profit non-stock corporation and the sole member of LF Projects.

 The purpose of this Antitrust Policy (the “Policy”) is to avoid antitrust risks in carrying out this pro-competitive mission.

 LF Projects is a Delaware series limited liability company.
 Projects of LF Projects are formed as separate series of LF Projects (each, a “Series”).
 References to “Projects” within this Policy include the applicable Series for each Project.
 It is the policy of LF Projects and all Projects to comply with all applicable state and federal antitrust and trade regulation laws, and applicable antitrust/competition laws of other countries (collectively, the “Antitrust Laws”).
 The penalties for violating the Antitrust Laws can be severe, including treble damages in the U.S. and large fines and imprisonment of individuals found guilty of illegal conduct.

 LF Projects will use its best reasonable efforts to comply in all respects with the Antitrust Laws.
 In addition, all participants and contributors (collectively, “participants”) of Projects must likewise use their best reasonable efforts to comply in all respects with the Antitrust Laws and this Policy in carrying out LF Projects-related and/or Project-related activities.